rmc3408/Java/README.md

 ### Abstract classes

 You never intend to create objects.
-Acts as desgin and are too general.
+Function is share a common design and are too general.
 They are Used only as superclasses.

   ** An abstract class normally contains one or more abstract methods.
   ** An abstract method is an instance method with keyword abstract